mus-format/specification/README.md

   ```

 # Data Type Metadata (DTM)
 To decode data, its type must be known.
-DTM is used to explicitly identify it:
+DTM can be used to explicitly identify
+it:
 ```
 DTM + data
 ```